jeroenvanriel/decision-theory/README.md

 - 3 Reinforcement Learning with Atari games
 - 4 Stochastic Programming

-Furthermore, the _assistant_ folder contains the assignment for the 2023 edition of the course that I designed and graded student assistant.
+Furthermore, the _assistant_ folder contains the assignment on MDPs for the 2023 edition of the course that I designed and graded as student assistant.